-|1 to 3 days |163 km (100 miles) |from Sainte-Luce to Dégelis
+|1 to 3 days |186 km (116 mi.) |from Sainte-Luce to Saint-Jean-de-la-Lande

 Québec’s latest tourist route winds through the Notre-Dame Mountains, which were formed some 200 million years ago.
-From Sainte-Luce to Dégelis, nature lovers can admire landscapes of forests, fields and pastures dotted with lakes and rivers.
-Follow the footsteps of the people who first settled this area in the 1930s and meet the proud and welcoming communities living here now.
+From Sainte-Luce to Saint-Jean-de-la-Lande, nature lovers can admire landscapes of forests, fields and pastures dotted with lakes and rivers.
+Follow in the footsteps of the people who first settled this area in the 1930s and meet the proud and welcoming communities living here now.

-Drive west on Route 234, which becomes Route 232.
+Continue south on Route 298 and then head west on Route 234, which becomes Route 232.
 Follow the signs to Canyon des Portes de l’Enfer (Hell’s Gate Canyon) in Saint-Narcisse-de-Rimouski, where you can go hiking and cross the highest suspension bridge in the province of Québec!

-Your itinerary will then take you to Domaine Acer in Auclair.
+Keep driving to Domaine Acer in Auclair.
 This sugar bush is renowned for its alcoholic beverages made with maple sap.
 Join a guided tour to learn more about how maple syrup is produced and sample the exquisite maple products in the gift shop.